FAQs

 The human body has a natural healing intelligence capable of constant rejuvenation.
 However, doshic imbalances allow toxic impurities to form, blocking the natural capacity to heal.

 For each element, there is a balanced and imbalanced expression.
-When Vata is balanced, a person is lively and creative, but when there is too much movement in the system, a person tends to experience anxiety, insomnia, dry skin, constipation, and difficulty focusing.
+When Vata is balanced, a person is lively and creative.
+When there is too much movement in the system, a person tends to experience anxiety, insomnia, dry skin, constipation, and difficulty focusing.
 When Pitta is functioning in a balanced manner, a person is warm, friendly, disciplined, a good leader, and a good speaker.
 When Pitta is out of balance, a person tends to be compulsive and irritable and may suffer from indigestion or an inflammatory condition.
-When Kapha is balanced, a person is sweet, supportive, and stable; but when Kapha is out of balance, a person may experience sluggishness, weight gain, and sinus congestion.
+When Kapha is balanced, a person is sweet, supportive, and stable.
+When Kapha is out of balance, a person may experience sluggishness, weight gain, and sinus congestion.

 Each person has a unique proportion of Vata (air), Pitta (fire), and Kapha (earth).
 This is prakriti.
 Your prakriti is your body constitution.
 It is determined at the time of conception and does not ever change.
 Your prakriti does not cause any disease, but it can help determine how to treat disease that occurs within you.
 It also influences what diseases you are prone to acquire.